-First: sharpness normal
+Left: sharpness normal

-Second: sharpness hard
+Right: sharpness hard

-Crops: raf and jpg, left normal, right hard
+Crops: left normal, right hard

 When I was trying to find out about the macro mode on the Fujifilm X100s I couldn’t find any pictures that satisfied my curiosity.
 So here are some examples.
 The pictures are cropped, but apart from that sooc.